dasiths/NEventLite_Legacy/README.md

 # NEventLite_Core
 NEventLite fork targeting the .NET Standard framework.
-This is the source for the frmaework only.
-Storage providers have not been ported yet and you will need to implement your own (Very easily) by implementing the following interfaces.
+This is the source for the framework only.
+Storage providers have not been ported yet and you will need to implement your own (Very easily) by using the following interfaces.

 public interface IEventStorageProvider
 {